It’s easy to decide to buy an eReader–picking the right one to buy is the hardest part!

 c) Go to a Store with Them on Display

 LCD screens are what can be seen on your laptop or tablet. eInk is actually like a book page so it is easy on the eyes and is easy to read in sunlight.
-Most early models of eReaders with eInk do not have a built in light (like an LCD screen) but newer models have built in light features (like Kindle Paperwhite or Kobo Aura).
+Most early models of eReaders with eInk do not have a built in light (like an LCD screen where it lights up from within) but newer models have built in light features (like Kindle Paperwhite or Kobo Aura).
 I find LCD screens hurt my eyes after reading for a long time so eInk was my choice (and I love it, especially when I get caught reading for hours!).

 e) Touch Screens vs Buttons